What makes a good website?

 • Analysts.

-Although there’s no established name for the craft itself, the underlying principles, patterns, processes and practices have tenets that are well established best practices.
+Although there’s no established name for the craft itself, the underlying principles, patterns, processes and practices have tenets that are well-established best practices.
 Tying this all together with the specialist areas of expertise, across the three key facets to produce good digital content is the craft of making websites that work.

 When interviewing a digital professional about your next project, discuss the two obvious facets: the platform and the interfaces/web pages.
 But for a website that works they also need to be knowledgeable and passionate about what gets put into the container that goes in the refrigerator: the cuisine or website content.